 Modify an IPsec-VPN connection

-Grant permissions on an IPsec-VPN connection to a transit router of another account
+Grant permissions on an IPsec-VPN connection to a transit router instance in another account

 Delete an IPsec-VPN connection

-Create and manage an IPsec-VPN connection by calling the API
+Create and manage an IPsec-VPN connection by calling API operations

-You can call the API to create and manage an IPsec-VPN connection by using Alibaba Cloud SDK (recommended), Alibaba Cloud CLI, Terraform, or Resource Orchestration Service.
+You can create and manage an IPsec-VPN connection by calling API operations.
+You can use tools such as Alibaba Cloud SDK (recommended), Alibaba Cloud CLI, Terraform, or Resource Orchestration Service.
 The following API operations are available: